jordisr/poreover/README.md

 Once there is a model to load, we can make a basecall on a sample read (of course,
     after only a little training on a toy dataset we would not expect it to be very accurate).

+`python run_model.py --fast5 data/read.fast5 --model run-0 --fasta`

+We can compare this to the output of a model that has seen more training on a larger dataset.

-`python run_model.py --fast5 data/read.fast5 --model run-0`
+`python run_model.py --fast5 data/read.fast5 --model models/r9 --fasta`